Any Questions for Ben? (2012) – Australia

 Josh Lawson (“The Wedding Party”) is fast becoming one of Australia’s hottest up and coming talent, and is perfectly casted as the man that seem to have it all in his hands and destiny.
 However, Lawson is able to make his character extremely likable and his questions about life seems rather genuine and realistic.
 There is something about his approach that makes the audience feel as though he truly wants to change and embark on a totally different direction in his life.
 Likewise, Rachael Taylor (“Transformers”) is suitably and contrastingly free-spirited, as Lawson’s turning point in life.

 Director Rob Sitch is at home in depicting the urban life style of trendy Melbourne.
-His toying of the corporate world within the midst of the marketing trade can relate to a lot of people going about routine aspect of their own lives.
+His toying of the corporate world within the midst of the marketing trade can relate to a lot of people going about routine aspect of their own lives, he decided to use other marketing treats to buy facebook views and improve their presence online and other more average media coer.
 The fact that Lawson got everything anyone would wish for in a great career and is still depressed make it all the more interesting.
 When he is willing to lose everything to start over again, that is the moment when Lawson is able to finally find himself and in the process making the audience question about their own lives and existence.
 Perhaps the defining scene of the movie is when Lawson is talking about his life story with a hall full of his old school students and not surprisingly no one has any questions for him.